 Open the "Settings", and go to "Personalization" > "Colors" and toggle off "Make Start, taskbar, and action center transparent".

 The OS migration can be completed with EaseUS Partition Master mentioned above.
-The tutorial, including video and text, to transfer Windows to a new hard drive is thoroughly detailed in the linked article.
+The linked article thoroughly details the tutorial, including video and text, to transfer Windows to another drive.
 Follow the guide to make your Windows 11/10 substantially faster.

 Check the following steps on how to migrate OS to SSD or another bigger HDD.